In a nutshell

 They’re hugely popular, with over 400,000 customers totalling over £75 billion worth of investments.
 That’s a lot!

 The range of investments is huge (that’s things like stocks and shares and investment funds).
-And they offer the whole range of investment accounts, from a general investment account to a pension (more on these later).
+And they offer the whole range of investment accounts, from a General Investment Account (GIA) to a pension (more on these later).

 They also offer ready-made portfolios (a group of investments packaged together), for those people who just want to invest their money, without any of the hard work.
 We’ll look at these too.

 If you’ve heard enough already, here’s the AJ Bell website¹ to get started.